-One of the questions most frequently faced by our advisers is what is pension freedom and how can I use it?
+One of the questions most frequently faced by financial advisers is what are pension freedoms and how can I use them?

 What is pension freedom?

 The Government announced pension freedom in the 2014 Budget and it came into force in the 2015/16 tax year.
 It means anyone aged 55 and over can take the whole amount from their pension pot as a lump sum, paying no tax on the first 25% and the rest taxed as if it were a salary at their income tax rate.

 Is it all pension pots?

 No, pensions included in the new act are the defined contribution type where the individual and/or the employer have added to your pension pots – these include most occupational and private pensions.
 Not included are state pensions or defined benefit schemes such as final salary.

 Before pension freedom you could still enjoy 25% tax free but the rest was normally used to buy an annuity, which would give you an income for the rest of your life.
 Following pension freedom the pension holder is free to spend or invest the money as they see fit.

 Pension freedom was 1 year old in March 2016; research was carried out to see what people did with their money.

 - Spending – Pension savers have been taking out around £27m a day from their pots – a figure which exceeded expectations.
 188,000 savers have released around £18,600 on average from their pensions, bringing the total amount of money being transferred into the economy to £3.5BN.